Cowboy Capital of the World FAQS

 How do I choose a dude or guest ranch for my visit to Bandera?

 All of the area dude and guest ranches are locally owned and operated and each has their own personality.
 There is a range of accommodation styles, activities offered, etc. We encourage you to view the properties individual websites to help you narrow the choices.
-Once you have done this, contact the individual ranches and tell them a little about yourself and want “you” expect.
+Once you have done this, contact the individual ranches and tell them a little about yourself and what “you” expect.
 For example, We are a family of four with children ages 6 and 14.
 The 6 year old is anxious to ride horses and be a cowboy; the 14 year old just like to lounge around and watch YouTube.
-We are looking to have some quality family time.”
+We are looking to have some quality family time.
 The property that gives answers best suited to your needs is most likely your best choice.
 There is are no right or wrong ranch.
 Remember the ranches are locally owned so they have the flair of their hosts and just as you do not want to make the wrong choice, the ranch does not want an unhappy guest.

 Do I have to have cowboy boots and a cowboy hat to ride horses?

 No, you do not have to have either.
 But it is extremely important to remember that cowboys choose boots and a hat not so much as a fashion statement but as protective gear.
 The boots protect both the feet and the legs from being scratched from brush along the trail and the hat protects the cowboy from the sun or rain.
 It is best to wear a good pair of shoes with an enclosed toe and a head covering such as a baseball cap.

 What is a honky tonk?